 FILED

 JUDICIAL COUNCIL

-JUL 14 2022
+APR 14 2023

+MOLLY C. DWYER, CLERK U.S. COURT OF APPEALS

 OF THE NINTH CIRCUIT

-MOLLY C. DWYER, CLERK U.S. COURT OF APPEALS

 IN RE COMPLAINT OF

-No. 21-90064

 JUDICIAL MISCONDUCT

+Nos.
+21-90122 and 21-90123

 ORDER

 MURGUIA, Chief Judge:

-Complainant, a pro se litigant, has filed a complaint of judicial misconduct against a district judge.
+Complainant, a pro se litigant, has filed a complaint of judicial misconduct against a district judge and magistrate judge.
 Review of this complaint is governed by the Rules for Judicial Conduct and Judicial-Disability Proceedings ("Judicial-Conduct Rules"), the federal statutes addressing judicial conduct and disability, 28 U.S.C. § 351 et seq., and relevant prior decisions of the Ninth Circuit Judicial Council.
-In accordance with these authorities, the names of complainant and the subject judge[s] shall not be disclosed in this order.
+In accordance with these authorities, the names of complainant and the subject judges shall not be disclosed in this order.
 See Judicial-Conduct Rule 11(g)(2).
 The Judicial Conduct and Disability Act provides a remedy if a federal judge "has engaged in conduct prejudicial to the effective and expeditious administration of the business of the courts."
 28 U.S.C. § 351(a).
 A chief judge may dismiss a complaint if, following review, he or she finds it is not cognizable under the statute, is directly related to the merits of a decision or procedural ruling, or is frivolous or lacks sufficient evidence to raise an inference of misconduct.
 See 28 U.S.C. § 352(b)(1)(A)(i)-(iii).
 Judicial misconduct proceedings are not a substitute for the normal appellate review process, and may not be used to seek reversal of a judge's decision, to obtain a new trial, or to request reassignment to a different judge.

-Complainant alleges that the judge improperly denied dismissed her action.
-Because this allegation relates directly to the merits of the judge's ruling, the complainant has not alleged facts that might amount to judicial misconduct, and therefore the charge must be dismissed.
-See 28 U.S.C. § 352(b)(1)(A)(ii) (listing reasons the chief judge may decide to dismiss the complaint, including claims directly related to the merits of a decision); In re Charge of Judicial Misconduct, 685 F.2d 1226, 1227 (9th Cir.
+Complainant alleges that the magistrate judge improperly recommended to the district judge that his complaint be dismissed, and that the district judge improperly dismissed his complaint.
+Because these allegations relate directly to the merits of the judges' rulings, the complainant has not alleged facts that might amount to judicial misconduct, and therefore the charge must be dismissed.
+See 28 U.S.C. § 352(b)(1)(A)(ii) (listing reasons the chief judge may decide to dismiss the complaint, including claims directly related to the merits of a decision); In re Complaint of Judicial Misconduct, 838 F.3d 1030 (9th Cir.
 Jud.
-Council 1982) (Judicial Council found charges of judicial misconduct were properly dismissed by chief judge when, as here, "appellate review, not the procedures for judicial misconduct" was the proper remedy); Judicial-Conduct Rule 11(c)(1)(B).

-Complainant raises allegations of bias against the judge, but adverse rulings are not proof of prejudice, and complainant provides no objectively verifiable evidence to support these allegations, which are dismissed as unfounded.
+Council 2016) (dismissing allegations that a district judge and magistrate judge made various improper rulings as merits-related); Judicial-Conduct Rule 11(c)(1)(B).
+Complainant also alleges that the judges demonstrated bias against him by regularly ruling against complainant, but adverse rulings are not proof of prejudice, and complainant provides no objectively verifiable evidence to support these allegations, which are dismissed as unfounded.
 See 28 U.S.C. § 352(b)(1)(A)(iii); In re Complaint of Judicial Misconduct, 650 F.3d 1370, 1371 (9th Cir.
 Jud.
 Council 2011) ("adverse rulings do not prove bias or conspiracy"); In re Complaint of Judicial Misconduct, 569 F.3d 1093 (9th Cir.
 Jud.
 Council 2009) ("claimant's vague insinuations do not provide the kind of objectively verifiable proof that we require"); Judicial-Conduct Rule 11(c)(1)(D).
+Complainant also alleges that the district judge improperly delayed ruling on his objections to the magistrate judge's recommendations.
+However, there is no evidence in the record of undue delay, and complainant offers no evidence that the district judge has habitually delayed ruling in a significant number of unrelated cases or that the alleged delay was based on improper motive.
+Accordingly, this charge must be dismissed.
+See Judicial-Conduct Rule 4(b)(2).
 DISMISSED.